Best (and Worst) Pepper Plant Companions in the Garden

 What Are Companion Plants?

-Companion plants are plant varieties that complement each another when planted nearby.
+Companion plants are plant varieties that complement each another when planted together.
 The most common examples are tomatoes and basil.
-The basil is said to help deter pests like mosquitoes and the hornworm as well as mildew.
-Basil is also harvested around the same time as tomatoes.
+The basil is said to help deter or confuse certain pests like the hornworm.
+Basil flowers also attract good insects.
+Both plants are also harvested around the same time, and they pair well in the kitchen.

 It is essential for any garden, large or small, to consider which plants to place next to each other.
 These choices can be the difference between a successful harvest and a lot of wasted effort.
 The ideal plant companion will attract pollinators, deter pests, or otherwise help its neighboring plant.

-Companion planting is different than crop rotation, which involves changing the location of select crop varieties each year.
-A lot happens above and below the soil, so we should do our best to give our pepper plants helpful neighbors!
+Companion planting is different than crop rotation, which involves changing the location of select crop groups each year.
+A lot of interaction happens above and below the soil, so we should do our best to give our pepper plants helpful neighbors!

 Best Pepper Plant Companions

-We start with what you should plant alongside your peppers.
-There are many options, so it will be up to you to decide how you wish to organize your garden.
-These recommendations work for all peppers varieties, including spicy peppers like habaneros and sweet bell peppers.
+Let’s start with what you should plant alongside your peppers.
+There are many options, so it will be up to you to decide how many to grow and how to organize your garden.
+These recommendations work for all pepper varieties, including spicy peppers like habaneros and sweet bell peppers.

 Alyssum

 Alyssums are beautiful, hardy plants that produce lots of tiny flowers.
-They are great for planting near peppers as they attract predatory wasps and the Minute Pirate Bug.
-These both feast on aphids and other pests that may otherwise infest your plants.
+They are great for planting near peppers as they attract beneficial insects like hover flies, predatory wasps, and the minute pirate bug.
+These feast on aphids and other pests that may otherwise infest your plants.

 Get alyssum seeds >